tokuhirom/Amon2-Docs/source/mobilejp.rst

         },
     });

 But I don't recommend to use StickyQuery.
-It makes vulnerability.
+It adds vulnerability.